elusivecodes/FrostCore/README.md

 #### Attributes

+##### Attributes

+###### Attributes

 Get an attribute value for the first element.

+`nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+`attribute` is a string indicating the attribute value to return.

 ```
 const attr = core.getAttribute(nodes, attribute);
 ```

 Set attributes for each element.

+`nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+`attribute` is a string indicating the attribute value to set.
+`value` is the value you which to set the attribute to.

+Alternatively, you can set multiple attributes by passing a single `attributes` argument with Key/Value pairs of the attributes to set.

 ```
 core.setAttribute(nodes, attributes);